GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 08: Threat Hunting with KQL

-Four data tables were queried across Defender XDR and Microsoft Sentinel to build the complete attacker timeline and confirm the persistence activity with two independent data sources.
+Four data tables were queried across Defender XDR and Sentinel to build the complete attacker timeline.

-SigninLogs in Sentinel showed two successful authentications for the CFO account.
-The first came from a Canadian IPv6 address matching the victim's legitimate device.
-The second came from 62.197.152.XXX in Andorra, the attacker's VPN exit node.
-The ConditionalAccessStatus field for the second login showed notApplied, confirming no policy intercepted the authentication.
+SigninLogs showed two successful logins for the CFO account.
+The first was from a Canadian IPv6 address matching her legitimate device.
+The second was from Andorra, the attacker's VPN exit node, with ConditionalAccessStatus showing notApplied confirming no policy challenged the login.

-OfficeActivity confirmed three New-InboxRule operations from IP 62.197.152.XXX within a six minute window, along with a MailItemsAccessed operation showing the attacker read through the mailbox before creating the rules.
-CloudAppEvents recorded the same inbox rule events from the same IP independently.
-Two separate log sources confirming the same attacker action from the same foreign IP is the kind of evidence that holds up in an incident report and leaves no room for doubt.
+OfficeActivity confirmed three New-InboxRule operations from the attacker IP within six minutes, plus a MailItemsAccessed entry showing the attacker read through the mailbox before setting the rules.
+CloudAppEvents recorded the same events independently.
+Two separate data sources confirming the same action from the same foreign IP leaves no room for doubt in the incident record

 ---